code-and-effect/codeandeffect.com/pages/solutions/association-websites.md

 show_jump_solutions: true
-jl_title: Dues, Renewals, and Fees
+jl_title: Professional Development
-jl_link: /dues-renewals-fees/
+jl_link: /professional-development/
-jl_description: "Calculate and collect complex dues or fees"
+jl_description: "Easy professional development records."
 jr_title: Member Databases
 jr_link: /member-databases/
-jr_description: "Membership information at your fingertips."
+jr_description: "Information at your fingertips."
 ---

 **Problem:** Hard to use websites that don’t communicate well to your membership, not knowing what platform to go with.